-- Best Budget Hotel in Covent Garden: The Z Hotel Covent Garden
+- Budget Hotel in Covent Garden: The Z Hotel Covent Garden

-- Best Mid-Range Hotel in Covent Garden: Strand Palace Hotel
+- Mid-Range Hotel in Covent Garden: Strand Palace Hotel

-- Best Luxury Hotel in Covent Garden: Covent Garden Hotel, Firmdale Hotels
+- Luxury Hotel in Covent Garden: Covent Garden Hotel, Firmdale Hotels

-- Best Vacation Rental in Covent Garden: This Studio in the Heart of Covent Garden
+- Vacation Rental in Covent Garden: This Studio in the Heart of Covent Garden

 - A most honorable mention: The aforementioned Savoy Hotel – I mean this is the Savoy

-If you’re an individual of more mature years, I’m not going to suggest you avoid Camden Town.
+If you’re an individual of more mature years, I won’t suggest you avoid Camden Town.
 After all, it’s a fascinating corner of London with lots to offer.
 It’s just that young people seem to have a special affinity with Camden.

-There are also some interesting mash-ups – Yorkshire burritos or fried ice cream, for example.
+There are also some interesting mash-ups – Yorkshire burritos or fried ice cream.
 And Camden’s not short of great pubs; a good way to sample some of the best is on an organized pub crawl.

-Art lovers won’t want to miss the Zabludowicz Collection of contemporary art (admission free) or the fabulous Camden Open Air Art Gallery.
+Art lovers won’t miss the Zabludowicz Collection of Contemporary Art (admission free) or the fabulous Camden Open Air Art Gallery.
 For street art – some by Banksy? – visit Oval Road and Hawley Mews.
-Not far away you’ll see the statue of one-time Camden resident Amy Winehouse.
+Not far away, you’ll see the statue of one-time Camden resident Amy Winehouse.

-And with the Regent’s Canal running through Camden, there are plenty of fun water-based activities around.
+There are plenty of fun water-based activities, with the Regent’s Canal running through Camden.
 Both regular waterbuses and specialty cruises run from Camden Lock to Little Venice in the summer months, some calling at London Zoo.
 There’s also the chance to go paddleboarding.